jim-meyer/PrimeChallenge/README.md

 ## Running The Unit Tests
 The unit tests require a running redis server or else several unit tests will fail.
+(Perhaps calling these "unit tests" is not quite accurate but I haven't invested in solving the inherent difficulties of trying to provide thread safe fakes that unit tests can use.)
 From the project's directory on the Windows machine:

-`RunUnitTests.bat`
+`RunUnitTests.bat <IP address of redis server>`

 ## Security Considerations